 The policy favoring arbitration has become so strong that it is now the law in West Virginia that when presented with an arbitrable dispute, a court is required to stay any other action pending arbitration in strict accordance with the arbitration agreement.

 Federal law also encourages and enforces arbitration agreements.
-Section 2 of the Federal Arbitration Act, 9 U.S.C.§2, provides that written agreements to arbitrate disputes relating to maritime transactions or involving commerce are valid, irrevocable and enforceable.
-Section I of the Act defines "commercial" as commerce among the several states or with foreign nations, i.e., interstate commerce.
+Section 2 of the Federal Arbitration Act, 9 U.S.C. §2, provides that written agreements to arbitrate disputes relating to maritime transactions or involving commerce are valid, irrevocable and enforceable.
+Section I of the Federal Arbitration Act defines “commercial” as commerce among the several states or with foreign nations, i.e., interstate commerce.

 The United States Supreme Court has held that “state courts, as much as federal courts, are obligated to grant stays of litigation under §3 of the Arbitration Act.”
 Moses H. Cone Memorial Hospital v.
 Mercury Construction Corp, 460 U.S. 1 (1983).
 Thus, courts are not only authorized, but obligated, pursuant to West Virginia law and Section 3 of the federal act, to issue an order staying the litigation of a claim that is subject to arbitration.

 Mediation, in contrast to arbitration, does not decide the merits of a dispute.
 Rather, mediation is a form of refereed settlement.
 The mediator does not decide the dispute, nor can he or she force the parties to settle.
 The parties to mediation are required only to negotiate in good faith.
 Although contractors are often skeptical, at least initially, concerning mediation, it is successful in resolving disputes in a surprisingly high number of cases.
 For that reason alone, it is usually worth the relatively minimal expense involved to mediate a dispute.
 Moreover, virtually every circuit court in West Virginia will order a dispute to mediation before allowing it to proceed to trial, whether the parties really want to or not.
-In addition, the 1997 edition of the AIA contract documents requires mediation before arbitration is resorted to.
+In addition, the contract documents may contain provisions requiring the parties to mediate prior to arbitration.

 Mediation, because it is non-binding and consensual, can take on whatever procedural shape the parties desire.
 People sometimes think that a mediation should look like a mini-arbitration or trial, with each side putting forward an abbreviated version of its evidence and the mediator telling the parties how he or she would decide the case.
 This way of proceeding, called “evaluative mediation,” is often unsuccessful, because it just further polarizes the parties.
 It also puts the mediator “on the side of” one of the parties, which hinders his or her ability to communicate effectively with both sides.
 A mediator is most effective when he or she can help the parties bridge the communication gap and enable them to evaluate their exposure and make business decisions concerning settlement.
 Mediators who are skilled at helping the parties make realistic evaluations of exposure, find creative solutions, and save “face” are called “facilitative.”
 Facilitative mediators seldom resort to issuing opinions on the merits of a dispute.